-Ashworth, Tradition of Medieval Logic and Speculative Grammar from Anselm to the End of the Seventeenth Century, a Bibliography, Main, Z 7128 .L7 A85.
+Ashworth, Tradition of Medieval Logic and Speculative Grammar from Anselm to the End of the Seventeenth Century, a Bibliography from 1836 Onwards, Remote Storage, Z 7128 .L7 A85.
 A bibliography of 879 secondary works (books, articles, lengthy book reviews, a few dissertations) and of modern editions of texts concerned with formal logic from the medieval period.
 Four indexes: by names, texts, translations, subjects.

 Gilson, History of Christian Philosophy in the Middle Ages, Main, B 721 .G48.
 A basic text for medieval philosophy, with pp. 552-804 containing notes sufficiently annotated and complete as to be a standard bibliographical source for the period.